On the Mui\'c conjecture--the irreducibility of the big theta lift: Introduction

 {\textbf{Acknowledgment}}\\

 We want to thank Shaun Stevens and Justin Trias for a wonderful organization of LMS Summer School on the theta correspondence, University of East Anglia, Norwich (UK) in July 2025.
 This paper growth out of the meetings at this summer school and realizing that an (relatively) older conjecture of Muić fits nicely in the more complete picture of theta correspondence which we now have, on the one hand, and, on the other, a new point of view about it is given through connections with the determination of the unitary dual of classical groups (\cite{Atobe_Minguez_Unitarity}) and the relative Langlands program.
+We thank Dipendra Prasad for drawing our attention to the paper \cite{Chen_Zou_small_big}.

 We also want to thank Goran Muić and Marko Tadić for introducing us to the field and their support through the years.